GS-4928/GS-4928.github.io/_posts/2024-07-15-End-To-End-Data-Science.md

 ---
 layout: post
-title: End-To-End Data Science Project:
+title: Developing an Object Detection Model for a Football Scouting Department
-image: "/posts/end-to-end1.jpg"
+image: "/posts/football-pitch-title.jpg"
-tags: [Data Science, Data Validation, Business Requirements, Python]
+tags: [CV2, YOLO, Data Science, Computer Vision, Python, OOP]
 ---
 In this end-to-end data science project, we investigated recipe popularity for a meal subscription service to see what insights could be uncovered to drive further website traffic and subscriptions to the business!